ldrobnik/tech-comm-starter-pack/docs/markdown.md

 ## Paragraphs

-To create paragraphs, separate portions of text with a blank line.
+If you want to create paragraphs, separate portions of text with a blank line.

 ```
 Mrs. Dalloway said she would buy the flowers herself.